 Now typically for mimosas, I’d recommend brut because the juice is going to sweeten up that a bit.
-But if you know you have some people who LOVE sweet drinks, you can certainly pick up an extra dry or dry (or an Asti as that is definitely sweeter).
+But if you know you have some people who LOVE sweet drinks, you can certainly pick up an extra dry or dry bottle of sparkling wine or prosecco.

 TIP: Keep a couple “good” bottles of bubbly for those who don’t want to add any juice whatsoever.
 Or when you’re done with mimosas, but not done enjoying bubbly.
 Check out the blog post of the best grocery store champagne for all your stocking up needs.

-Now here’s what’s great about these two options, if you are having people over and don’t want to play bartender all day, it’s so easy to set up a mimosa bar.
+Now here’s what’s great about a mimosa bar, if you are having people over and don’t want to play bartender all day, it’s so easy to set up a mimosa bar.

 If it’s outside, I’d go with a nice plastic flute or even an insulated one that they can take home as a little gift.
 There is a wide variety of glassware on our Amazon Storefront to choose from.
 And if it’s inside and you don’t feel like washing all the glassware after, it’s perfectly acceptable to choose the nice plastic flutes.

 - Bowls for the frozen fruit.
 Make sure each fruit has it’s own bowl.
 Depending on the fruit you choose, you might need labels for these too.